 Criminal Justice Professional Peace Officer Education (PPOE) This program meets peace officer training standards established by the Minnesota Peace Officer Standards and Training (MN POST) Board for persons who seek employment in Minnesota as a peace officer.
 Training standards vary by state, and students seeking peace officer employment in a state other than Minnesota should consult that state's regulations.
 In order to sit for the Minnesota Peace Officer Standards and Training (MN POST) Board licensing exam, students are also required to successfully complete an officially recognized first-aid course in First Responder, Emergency Medical Technician, or Emergency Response, and to complete practical/"skills" coursework meeting POST objectives.
-Students must provide the Rasmussen College Law Enforcement POST Coordinator with a copy of their required first-aid certification (e.g., a photocopy of their first-responder card) for inclusion in each student's POST file maintained at Rasmussen College.
-Some skills training providers may require additional academic coursework.
-Skills training cannot be completed online.
+Students must provide the Rasmussen College Law Enforcement POST Coordinator with a copy of their first-responder card) for inclusion in each student's POST file maintained at Rasmussen College.
+Some skills training crannot be completed online.